-The International Law program at Temple Law has consistently been ranked among the top 15 programs nationally by U.S. News & World Report.
-Temple Law delivers a truly global legal education, with opportunities for international study that are simply unavailable at other schools and opportunities at home to gain a deeper understanding of how international issues impact daily practice in almost every other field of law.
+The international law program at Temple Law has consistently been highly ranked by U.S. News & World Report.
+Temple Law delivers a truly global legal education, with opportunities for international study that are unavailable at many other schools and coursework to help you gain a deeper understanding of how international issues impact daily practice in almost every other field of law.

 - Temple has the first and only ABA-approved law program in Japan.

 - Many law students study at Temple’s Rome and Tokyo campuses or at partner law schools around the world through our extensive study abroad options.

 - Most of our students participate in at least one international law class during their time at Temple Law.

 - Temple Law offers many opportunities for students interested in international and comparative law; interested students can:

 - Edit and publish the Temple International and Comparative Law Journal, which contains both student and outside scholarship,